Unionville High School (Ontario): Extra-curricular competitions

 The school itself has also formed extra-curricular clubs or teams to compete in academic competitions such as the national Reach for the Top trivia game show and the Distributive Education Clubs of America (DECA).
 Several students representing the school have been sent to represent the province in international DECA competitions, and in some cases, achieving stellar results during the competition.
 Students also have the opportunity to compete in the Canadian Open Mathematics Challenge (COMC) each year as individuals and as a part of the school team each year.

 Clubs and extracurricular activities

 Sports

-Besides the school's arts programs, the school also has a respectable athletics program competing in the York Region Athletic Association and OFSAA.
+Unionville High School is a member of the York Region Athletic Association and OFSAA.

 A notable member of the Unionville High School hockey team was Cody Hodgson, who played for the Vancouver Canucks and the Buffalo Sabres in the NHL.
 An autographed jersey can be found in the school.

 YRDSB International Languages Program

 The YRDSB International Languages Program holds Cantonese, Greek, Japanese, and Mandarin classes for Senior Kindergarten to Grade 8 on various days of the week at Unionville High School.